tag:

 Awards & Scholarships Committee

-The Committee shall be responsible for all ACCE fundraising activities, exclusive of the normal income realized from membership dues of all categories, accreditation fees, attendance fees, and investment income.
+The Committee shall be responsible for all ACCE fundraising activities, excluding the normal income from membership dues across all categories, accreditation fees, attendance fees, and investment income.

 Training Committee